guroosh/City-Disaster-Management---Web/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-#Steps to run
+##Steps to run

-clone the project from the git using HTTP cloning on terminal(git clone ) Run the following commands: npm install ng serve -o
+Use HTTP cloning to clone the project in your repository in Visual Studio Code Ide(git clone command) Run the following commands: npm install ng serve -o